dullhunk/book/computinged/getting-started.md

 ## Joining in
 If you haven't already, join [Computing At School (CAS)](http://www.computingatschool.org.uk).
 CAS is UK network of teachers of computing in primary and secondary schools with lots of free resources available that you can re-use and extend, see [computingatschool.org.uk/sign_up](http://www.computingatschool.org.uk/sign_up)

-It is useful if you don't already have it, to get DBS cleared because this can take several weeks to get the documents.
-When you are DBS cleared, schools can be confident that it is safe for them to let you work with children and young people (e.g. you are not a criminal).
+It is important to get [DBS cleared](https://www.gov.uk/disclosure-barring-service-check/overview) and this can take several weeks to get the documents.
+When you are DBS cleared, schools can be more confident that it is safe for them to let you work with children and young people (e.g. you are not a criminal).
 One of the easiest ways to do this is [sign up as a STEM ambassador](https://www.stem.org.uk/stem-ambassadors/ambassadors)

 ## Planning and thinking about your project in advance